A test of significance in functional quadratic regression: Introduction and results

 \section{Introduction and results}

-In a predictive model, it may be more natural and appropriate for certain quantities to be represented as trajectories rather than a single number \cite{kirkpatrick:heckman1989}.
+In a predictive model, it may be more natural and appropriate for certain quantities to be represented as trajectories rather than a single number (Kirkpatrick and Heckman~\cite{kirkpatrickheckman1989}).
 For example, a young animal's size may be considered as a function of time, giving a growth trajectory.
-A model to predict a certain response from growth trajectories is useful to animal breeders because they may be able to produce more valuable animals by changing their growth patterns \cite{fitzhugh1976}. \citetext{mueller:zhang2005} used egg-laying trajectories from Mediterranean fruit flies to predict a female fly's remaining lifetime. \citetext{frank:friedman:1993} and \citetext{wold1993} provide an early discussion on the applications of principal components to analyze curves in chemistry. \citetext{mueller:yao2010} and \citetext{borggaard:thodberg:1992} used absorbance trajectories to predict the fat content of meat samples.
+A~model to predict a certain response from growth trajectories is useful to animal breeders because they may be able to produce more valuable animals by changing their growth patterns (Fitzhugh \cite{fitzhugh1976}).
+M\"uller and Zhang \cite{muellerzhang2005} used egg-laying trajectories from Mediterranean fruit flies to predict a female fly's remaining lifetime.
+Frank and Friedman \cite{frankfriedman1993} and Wold \cite{wold1993} provide an early discussion on the applications of principal components to analyze curves in chemistry.
+Further examples for analysis of data when the observations are curves can be found in Fan and Lin \cite{fanlin1998}, Laukaitis and Ra\v{c}kauskas \cite{lauka2005}, Cardot \textit{et al.} \cite{cardotprchalsarda2007} and Zhang and Chen \cite{zhangchen2007}.
+For surveys on functional data analysis, we refer to the books of Ferraty and Vieu \cite{ferratyvieu2006}, Ferraty and Romain \cite{ferratyromain2011} and Horv\'ath and Kokoszka \cite{horvathkokoszka2012}.

+Yao and M\"uller \cite{muelleryao2010} and Borggaard and Thodberg \cite{borggaardthodberg1992} used absorbance trajectories to predict the fat content of meat samples.
 The absorbance at any particular wavelength is a measurement related to the proportion of light that passes through a meat sample.
-A representative sample of 15 of the 240 absorbance trajectories are pictured in Figure~\ref{f:spectra}.
+A~representative sample of 15 of the 240 absorbance trajectories are pictured in Figure~\ref{fspectra}.

-In functional regression, special attention has been given to functional linear models \cite{cardot:fms:2003,shen:faraway2004,cai:hall:2006,hall:horowitz2007}.
-However, it is pointed out in \citetext{mueller:yao2010} that this model imposes a constraint on the regression relationship that may not be appropriate in some scenarios. \citetext{mueller:yao2010} generalized this to a functional polynomial model, which has greater flexibility.
+In functional regression, special attention has been given to functional linear models (Cardot \textit{et al.} \cite{cardotfms2003}, Shen and Faraway \cite{shenfaraway2004}, Cai and Hall \cite{caihall2006}, Hall and Horowitz \cite{hallhorowitz2007}).
+However, it is pointed out in Yao and M\"uller \cite{muelleryao2010} that this model imposes a constraint on the regression relationship that may not be appropriate in some scenarios.
+Yao and M\"uller \cite{muelleryao2010} generalized this to a functional polynomial model, which has greater flexibility.
 In functional polynomial regression, as in standard polynomial regression, one must balance the costs and benefits of using more parameters in the model.
 In this paper, we will develop a test to determine if a quadratic term is justified in the model or if a functional linear model adequately describes the regression relationship.